BMI203-2022/project5/README.md

 ```

 ## Tasks
-[] Complete the KMeans class with your implementation of the algorithm
+[ TODO ] Complete the KMeans class with your implementation of the algorithm
   * complete the `fit` method
   * complete the `predict` method
   * complete the `get_error` method
   * complete the `get_centroid` method

-[] Complete the Silhouette class with your implementation of the algorithm
+[ TODO ] Complete the Silhouette class with your implementation of the algorithm
   * complete the `score` method

-[] Unit Testing
+[ TODO ] Unit Testing
   * KMeans Class
   * Silhouette Class

-[] Packaging
+[ TODO ] Packaging
   * pip installable module
   * github actions (install + pytest)